Caring for Your Pet Chinchilla

 Mineral Stone – Make this available to your chinchillas at all times.
 This is yet another way that chinchillas can get calcium and other minerals they require.
 (Plus, it’s fun to chew!)

-Treat foods are enjoyed, but offer only very small amounts, about ½ tsp daily.
+Treat foods are enjoyed, but offer only very small amounts, about ½ teaspoon daily.
 Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic diet.
-Boxed crunchies and fresh fruits, such as a small piece of apple, a single raisin or a peanut are all treats, and should be offered as such, to avoid digestive disturbances.
+Boxed crunchies and fresh fruits, such as a very small piece of apple or a peanut are all treats, and should be offered as such, to avoid digestive disturbances.

 MAINTENANCE

-Crock Dishes – These are easy to clean, cannot be chewed and are difficult to tip over.
+Crock Dishes – Easy to clean, cannot be chewed and are difficult to tip over.
 Pick up two dishes, one for food, and the other for hay. *Some hay racks can be hazardous to a chinchilla.
 If a chinchilla sits on it, when jumping off, it could catch his hind leg in the rack.
-Make sure if you pick up a rack or hopper that it is “chinchilla safe.”

-Dust Bath and Litter Pan – Chinchillas need regular baths to remove excess natural oils and moisture from their fur.
+Chinchilla Dust Bath and Bath House – Chinchillas need regular baths three times a week to remove excess natural oils and moisture from their fur.
 They don’t bathe in water, but in finely ground sand similar to the volcanic ash found in the Andes.
-Approximately 2 inches of dust should be placed in a litter pan or large ceramic dish.
-Since chinchillas are nocturnal, a good time to offer the bath is in the morning after an evening of play.
+Approximately 2 inches of dust should be placed in a chinchilla bath house or a large ceramic dish and offered at least twice a week for 10-15 minutes.
+Since chinchillas are nocturnal, a good time to offer the bath is in the evening.
 Sift through after each use and replace as needed.

 Comb – Grooming your chinchillas will help to remove loose fur.
-Wide and fine tooth combs work wonders.
+A fine tooth comb every few weeks works wonders.
 Chinchillas will shed their coat about every three months, so this routine helps to keep their fur from flying!

 BEHAVIOURAL

 Ladders and Branches – Your chinchillas will enjoy hopping and climbing.
-Wooden branches and ladders (some located in the bird department) are a necessity in their home to encourage exercise.
+Wooden branches, ladders and blocks (some located in the bird department) are a necessity in their home to encourage exercise.
+Provide lots of sitting platforms of different heights in the cage.
+Arrange the cage furnishings so that they are sturdy and won’t shift or fall when they climb on them.

 Tunnels and Tubes – Chinchillas like to burrow and dig.
 Providing them with tunnels and tubes to hide and play in, will satisfy their fun-loving nature.

-Exercise Wheel – In the evening, the wheel is an excellent outlet for your chinchilla’s abundance of energy!
+Exercise Wheel – In the evening, a solid surface large wheel attached to the side of the cage is an excellent outlet for your chinchilla’s abundance of energy!
 It also helps to keep them in shape too!

 Please ask your pet counsellor what other items pertain to your particular pet’s needs.